eduardogpg/ticketstore/README.md

 # Ouath example

-This is a simple rails app using oauth method for API, the gem doorkeeper is integrated in this project.
+This is a simple API created with Rails, Within the application, the OAUth protocol is used, to restrict access to unauthorized users.
+For the OAUth protocol is used Doorkeeper gem.
+Read the complete documentation [doorkeeper documentation]

-Mandatories technologies and gems.
+Mandatory technologies and gems.

   - Rails 4
   - Doorkeeper